 How many games allow you to assassinate people as a Ninja, throw toilets at people as a Wrestler, and chloroform people as a Doctor in the same game?
 Just one, and it does so in complete expert fashion.
 At full price, the game is just $20, which is an absolute steal.

 If you made it this far you might be interested in my other reviews such as Mortal Glory.
-Want to help out the site, check out my Kofi page.
-If you are monetarily challenged, you can simply share my content with others!

 - Freedom to approach objectives any way you wish